Moulin Richard de Bas Ambert 18Moulin Richard de Bas Ambert 18

 Discover the town of Ambert in Auvergne, the birthplace of paper in France.

-Explore our historic heritage d'Ambert
+Explore the historic heritage d'Ambert

 You may not know it, but Ambert is a medieval town that has made a significant contribution to the history of papermaking in France.